 A simple sales pipeline will help you in understanding your process clearly and further you can customise it according to your need.

-1. Build an effective ICP
+Step 1: Build an effective ICP

 Building an effective ICP (Ideal customer profile) is the first step of building a sales pipeline.
 You must be having some existing users.
 Those are mostly innovators or product testers.
 You can work on their use case to check the ideal customer profile for your product.
 Your product might be efficient for different segments of users but will be best for specific segments only.